splorp/tersus/readme.txt

 -----------------------------------------------------------

+0.1.5 - The “Good, Bad & Less Ugly” Release

++ New theme options for non-widget’d page, category, and archive lists
++ Sidebar markup changed to <aside> elements
++ Wrapped author names in <cite> elements
++ Added basic stylee for <blockquote>
++ Super Ginormous layout style is more responsive
++ Fixed collapsing margins when using advanced layout on small screens
++ Fixed display of archives when widgets are active
++ Comment lists now use custom callback function
++ Further decrufting of comments and comment forms
++ Removed crufty classes from avatars
++ Consolidated decrufting functions
++ Fixed stylesheet parsing errors uncovered by CSS Lint
++ Tidied up the display of search results

 0.1.4 - The “Wrap It!”
 Release

-+ Updated markup to use HTML5 section and article elements
++ Updated markup to use <section> and <article> elements
-+ Added new theme options for a site-wide ‘announcement’ banner
++ New theme option to display site-wide ‘announcement’ banner
-+ Advanced layout styles are now more responsive
++ Advanced layout style is more responsive
 + Advanced layout typography and colours have been adjusted
-+ Form elements now have some consistent stylee
++ Form elements now have more consistent stylee
-+ Tags lists now only appear if there are tags present
++ Tag lists now only appear if there are tags present
 + All ‘rel’ attributes now validate
 + Added current theme style to footer
 + Removed a schwack of empty CSS selectors
-+ Tweaked text and nomenclature for consistency
 + Standardized stylesheet naming conventions
++ Lots of text consistency tweakage

 0.1.3 - The “About Time This Thing Was Updated Again” Release